StudioKaa/amoclient/README.md

 A Laravel 5 package for use with the _amologin_ OpenID connect server.

-## Getting started
+## Installation
-In your laravel project run:
-* `composer require studiokaa/amoclient`
+In your laravel project run: `composer require studiokaa/amoclient`
-* `php artisan migrate`

-You also need to set these keys in your .env file:
+Now set these keys in your .env file:
 * AMO_CLIENT_ID
 * AMO_CLIENT_SECRET
 * AMO_APP_FOR
 	* May be one of: all, teachers
 	* This key determines if students might login to your application.
 You can still deny them from action using guards, but this will prevent student-users from being created at all.

-Now alter your User model by adding the line: `public $incrementing = false;`
+Alter your User model by adding the line: `public $incrementing = false;`

-Lastly, you should remove any default users-migration from your app, because Amoclient will conflict with it.
+You should remove any default users-migration from your app, because Amoclient will conflict with it.
 Do _not_ remove the user-model.
 If you want to keep using your own migration, in your .env file set: `AMO_USE_MIGRATION=no`

+Lastly, run `php artisan migrate`.

+## Usage

 ### Logging in
 Redirect your users to `http://yoursite/amoclient/redirect`, this will send your user to _amologin_ for authentication.